Subject side parameter: Principle of Semantic Interpretation

 In a language with predicate–subject order, a listener must wait for the subject in order to correctly disambiguate the intended meaning of the predicate.
 Thus, Keenan proposes that subject–predicate order is intuitively preferable to predicate–subject order.

 Keenan also suggests that this principle has an ontological basis rather than a purely semantic one: objects can exist independently of properties that are ascribed to them, but properties cannot exist independently of objects that exemplify them.

 Changes over time

 In some languages, there is evidence that the dominant word order has changed over time.
-For example, the dominant word order in Mandarin Chinese and German shifted from SOV to SVO.
+For example, the dominant word order in Mandarin Chinese and German shifted from SVO to SOV.
 In Modern Chinese, one factor for this shift is the productivity of compound verbs.
 This increase in compound verbs lead to an increase in post-positions such as le, bei and ba, which are used as aspect markers.